pemn/vtk_merge_meshes/README.md

 ||and|solid intersection usign vtk
 ||or|solid union using vtk
 ||…|other solid operations using meshlib, check module documentation
-cell_size|☑️|cell size in metersfor the voxel based operation output_path|☑️|file path to save result display||show result in a 3d windows
+cell_size|☑️|cell size in meters for the voxel based operation output_path|☑️|file path to save result, in a supported format display||show result in a 3d windows
 ## 🧊 Sample Data
 There is some simple artificial dataset on the sample_data folder of this repository for testing and reference.